 - 1. Combatting the devastating effects of the opioid epidemic.
-During 2018, 432 people in Allegheny County lost their lives to overdose,2 directly affecting hundreds of children, youth, and families.
 The opioid epidemic impacts every area of the human service system, exacerbating mental health issues, driving people to homelessness, jeopardizing the stability of families and safety of children, and threatening employment and income.
-DHS continues to work with partners in the Allegheny County Health Department and our network of providers to implement a coordinated response to this epidemic through a variety of partnerships and initiatives that improve and expand access to prevention, treatment and recovery services and help keep adults, children and families healthy and safe.
+Most importantly, the opioid epidemic has taken 737 lives in 20172.
+DHS is working across systems to implement a coordinated response to this epidemic, through a variety of partnerships and initiatives, that will improve and expand access to prevention, treatment and recovery services and help keep adults, children and families healthy and safe.
 Key to this work is making available lifesaving overdose-reversing drugs and working in communities to make sure that the people who need them have access.
-All the while, DHS continues to improve its understanding of the crisis by collecting, analyzing and reporting on overdose and service usage data and using this information to tailor prevention and intervention services to the areas most affected. - 2.
+All the while, DHS continues to improve our understanding of the crisis by collecting, analyzing and reporting on overdose and service usage data. - 2.
 Increasing access to safe, affordable housing for people, especially those with serious mental illness, suffering from substance use disorder and/or experiencing homelessness.
-Without meeting the basic need of having a place to live, people struggle to attend to getting a job, treating a substance use disorder, pursuing personal goals and otherwise improving their quality of life.
+Without meeting the basic need of having a place to live, people struggle to attend to things that are less immediately critical, like getting a job, treating a substance use disorder, pursuing personal goals or otherwise improving their quality of life.
 DHS will continue to work to reduce barriers to housing and address waitlist times. - 3.
-Preventing crises and harm to children, youth, and adults.
-DHS is investing in services that prevent abuse and neglect, prevent harmful behaviors, and reduce crises and the need for higher levels of care.
-Through our prevention approach, we are working to empower people, strengthen families, and build a healthy, connected community.
-(One example of our focus on prevention is Early Intervention.
-DHS is connecting Early Intervention with early care and education services so that we can identify children with developmental delays or disabilities as early as possible and they can learn new skills and overcome challenges, preparing them to achieve their full potential in school and life.) - 4.
-Delivering crucial family services through the Early Learning Resource Center (ELRC).
-On July 1, 2019, DHS opened the ELRC for Region 5.
-The ELRC administers the state's childcare subsidy and Keystone Stars programs for Allegheny County and acts as a single-entry point for families to connect with important family services, WIC, early intervention, family support, home visiting and an array of other services for children and caregivers.
-In addition to working with families, the ELRC is working directly with childcare providers to continually improve the quality of early learning and education in the county, including through providers' Stars certification.
+Investing in prevention services to mitigate people from entering a higher level of care or experiencing a crisis (i.e. overdose, homelessness).